codesharedot/bitcoin-gold-price/README.md

-# tron price
+# dash price

-Gets the tron price with Python (from JSON).
+Gets the dash price with Python (from JSON).

 https://pythonbasics.org